-SOC 245 Socialization and Group Relations This course (a) explores the process of socialization across different social environments and how, through this process, people construct their sense of reality, values, and worldviews, (b) examines intergroup processes focusing on the sociocognitive, motivation, prejudice, language, social status, and cultural factors in these intergroup processes with the objective of learning about how socialization is a springboard for these determinants of people's roles in intergroup processes, and (c) analyzes socialization contexts and how these contexts frame people's worldviews, thought patterns, and service orientations.
+SOC 245 Socialization and Group Relations 3

+This course (a) explores the process of socialization across different social environments and how, through this process, people construct their sense of reality, values, and worldviews, (b) examines intergroup processes focusing on the sociocognitive, motivation, prejudice, language, social status, and cultural factors in these intergroup processes with the objective of learning about how socialization is a springboard for these determinants of people's roles in intergroup processes, and (c) analyzes socialization contexts and how these contexts frame people's worldviews, thought patterns, and service orientations.
+Prerequiste: minimum grade of C in SOC 100.